APO-SRE/cisco-hybrid-ai-ml-azure-local/deployment/ml_deployment_guide.md

 # Machine Learning Deployment Guide

-This guide provides step-by-step instructions to set up the environment necessary to run training and scoring pipelines for your machine learning models on Azure Stack HCI with Cisco UCS hardware.
+This guide provides step-by-step instructions to set up the environment necessary to run training and scoring pipelines for your machine learning models on Azure Local with Cisco UCS hardware.
 By the end of this guide, you will have a fully configured Azure Machine Learning workspace integrated with your Kubernetes cluster, ready to execute the pipelines outlined in the `code_structure.md`.

 ---